While working in San Francisco, I designed the next generation of mobile lenses for Photojojo, an online store for camera phone accessories.

 The handle form was developed using a range of handle prototypes from wood to high density foam to 3D printed prototypes surfaced in Solidworks.

 It was important that the handle was comfortable and easy to orient in the hand.
 The handles were tested for feedback and refinement.

 The product was developed with consideration for manufacturing and could be engineered into a real working product.

-The range included 5 units of varying dimensions to serve difference needs: from a television credenza, to food service counter, to a taller mobile unit.
+The range included 5 units of varying dimensions to serve difference needs: from a media credenza, to food service, to a light mobile unit.

-A line of accessories were also developed to be used with the storage units.
+A line of accessories were also developed with PearsonLloyd to be used with the storage units.
 Ranging from a bag organizer, to drawer organizers, to cable management.

-Early concepts explored different construction methods to achieve different aesthetic qualities.
+PearsonLloyd explored early concepts with different construction.
 We balanced feasibility of manufacturing while pushing the boundaries of what Teknion was comfortable manufacturing.

 Once a construction methodology was determined, I developed prototypes to properly access ergonomics and conduct user testing.

 For example, the counter height storage unit was raised slightly for better ergonomics.